 List the subgroups of students from each major and racial ethnic group in the State and, as applicable, describe any additional subgroups of students used in the accountability system.

-Massachusetts will continue to use the same racial/ethnic subgroups it has used for many years in its district and school accountability system: African-American, Asian, Hispanic, Multi-race/non-Hispanic, Native American, Native Hawaiian or Pacific Islander and White.
-In addition, Massachusetts will also include four subgroups of selected populations in its accountability system: economically disadvantaged, former or current English language learners (see below for details about the inclusion of former English language learners), students with disabilities and high needs students (an unduplicated count of students that appear in any one of the three selected population subgroups).
+Massachusetts will continue to use the same racial/ethnic student groups it has used for many years in its district and school accountability system: African-American/Black, Asian, Hispanic/Latino, Multi-race/non-Hispanic/Latino, American Indian or Alaska Native, Native Hawaiian or Pacific Islander, and White.
+In addition, Massachusetts also includes four student groups of selected populations in its accountability system: students from low-income families, former or current English learners (ELs - see below for details about the inclusion of former ELs), students with disabilities and high needs students (an unduplicated count of students that appear in any one of the three selected population student groups).

 If applicable, describe the statewide uniform procedure for including former children with disabilities in the children with disabilities subgroup for purposes of calculating any indicator that uses data based on State assessment results under section 1111(b)(2)(B)(v)(I) of the ESEA and as described in 34 C.F.R. § 200.16(b), including the number of years the State includes the results of former children with disabilities.